 Speaking of which, here’s a funny outtake for you . . . my daughter buckling my shoe for me because bending over that far was pushing the limits of this dress.
 (She had to do this the night of the wedding too, bless her heart.
 She’s a good girl.)

-After I had the dressed picked out, the rest of the outfit fell into place pretty easily.
+After I had the dress picked out, the rest of the outfit fell into place pretty easily.
 Fortunately I found the dress a month or so before the wedding, so I was able to take my time with that part.

 I think that’s the biggest mistake I’ve made in the past when shopping for formal events, and something I’ve learned from listening to my friend Kelly Snyder’s Adore Lives.